DrugLib.com — Drug Information Portal

 Vision Disturbance (includes blurred vision, diplopia)

-Events of probable, possible, or uncertain relationship to study drug that occurred in <1.0% of pravastatin-treated patients in the long-term trials included the following; frequencies were similar in placebo-treated patients:
+In addition to the events listed above in the long-term trials table, events of probable, possible, or uncertain relationship to study drug that occurred in <2.0% of pravastatin-treated patients in the long-term trials included the following:

 Endocrine/Metabolic: sexual dysfunction, libido change.